ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 ## Using the stacked layout

-^ The 'add another' component has 2 layouts -- stacked and inline.
-You can view guidance on the inline layout.

 <div class="govuk-inset-text">
   The 'add another' component has 2 layouts -- stacked and inline.
-You can view guidance on the inline layout
+You can view [guidance on the inline layout](components/add-another/#inline-layout-tab).
 </div>

 ### Creating content

-You need to create the following content for each stacked layout:
+Create the following content for each component:

 - a heading
 - an item name